-It’s important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
-You are allowed one free credit report from each agency within a twelve-month period.
+It's important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
+You can see your TransUnion credit score and read your credit report for free by joining MoneyTips, where soon you will be able to access your three reports.

 If you find errors on your credit report, how do you fix them?
 You can contact either the creditor or the credit reporting agencies first.
 Generally, it is best to start with the credit reporting agencies, but simple clerical errors may be correctable through the creditor.
-Keep in mind that if you deal directly with the creditor and you are dissatisfied with the result, you will not be able to sue the creditor without initiating a dispute through the credit-reporting agency.
+Keep in mind that if you deal directly with the creditor and you are dissatisfied with the result, you will not be able to sue the creditor without initiating a dispute through the credit reporting agency.
+"It can be a time-consuming process to file with the company and then to follow up, and then to double check to make sure any errors have been removed from your credit reports," says Millennial Money Expert Stefanie O'Connell.

 Assuming you are starting with the credit reporting agencies, you need to initiate a Credit Dispute Form with them.
 You can initiate the dispute online or with a letter written to the reporting agency.
-All of the agencies steer you toward the online path because of convenience.
-However, there often is not enough room on the form to supply full explanations of the issue, or adequate means to supply supporting documents.
+All the agencies steer you toward the online path because of convenience.
+However, there often is not enough room on the form to supply full explanations of the issue, or adequate means to supply supporting documents, such as proof of the correct date, amount, or terms of the debt.

 If you have a reason to speed up the process, like a pending mortgage application, and are willing to take the risk of an online dispute, you certainly can do so – but we advise writing a letter instead.

 Clearly state what information is inaccurate and why.
 Several online sites offer sample dispute letters as a template.
 Go into detail, stick to the facts, and support your position with copies of any relevant documents.
 Do not send the originals.
-Remember to include your name and address, and that your name is listed as it is on the credit report (if not, that could be the problem!).
+Remember to include your name and address and check that your name is listed as it is on the credit report (if not, that could be the problem!).
+"It's really important that you follow through with every step in the process and that you keep a record of every step in the process," advises O'Connell.
+"So that you can reference it throughout the process of getting errors fixed."

 Send a copy of the same information to the creditor.
 If you send them a copy, they cannot claim that they were given incomplete investigative information if you decide to sue.